 Sustainability Through Philanthropy and Digital Innovation

-Local Media Association and the Pennsylvania NewsMedia Association are partners in the first statewide Lab for Journalism Funding for publishers in Pennsylvania.
-The lab will help news organizations develop and execute strategies to fund essential local journalism via philanthropy.
+Local Media Association and the Pennsylvania NewsMedia Association recently partnered to present the first statewide Lab for Journalism Funding for publishers in Pennsylvania.
+The lab helped news organizations develop and execute strategies to fund essential local journalism via philanthropy.

-Twelve local organizations were selected for the inaugural class that includes large and small newsrooms serving diverse communities across Pennsylvania who are united in their focus on civic journalism.
-Participating newsrooms are the Bucks County Herald (Doylestown), Eagle Printing Company (Butler), The Indiana Gazette, The Latrobe Bulletin, The Philadelphia Sunday SUN, PublicSource (Pittsburgh), SPIRIT Media Group, Inc. (Glenolden), TheBurg (Harrisburg), The Daily Collegian (State College), The York Dispatch, Times Leader Media Group (Wilkes-Barre), WITF and The Steinman Institute for Civic Engagement (Harrisburg).
+Twelve PNA members were selected for the inaugural class that included large and small newsrooms serving diverse communities across Pennsylvania who are united in their focus on civic journalism.
+The participating organizations included the Bucks County Herald (Doylestown), Eagle Printing Company (Butler), The Indiana Gazette, The Latrobe Bulletin, The Philadelphia Sunday SUN, PublicSource (Pittsburgh), SPIRIT Media Group, Inc. (Glenolden), TheBurg (Harrisburg), The Daily Collegian (State College), The York Dispatch, Times Leader Media Group (Wilkes-Barre), WITF and The Steinman Institute for Civic Engagement (Harrisburg).

-The four-month intensive lab runs May through September 2024.
-For more information, please click here.
+The four-month intensive lab concluded in September 2024.
+Read more here.

-We will also work with Pennsylvania colleges and universities to help identify strong candidates for the fellowships.
-Fellows will have a mentor from NABJ or PBMF to provide support and guidance during the internship in order to make the experience as productive as possible.
+Student journalists are selected through an application process by the coalition for this newsroom internship opportunity.
+Selected participants are placed in newsrooms throughout Pa. and receive compensation for 10-12 weeks during the summer months.
+Interns will have a mentor from NABJ or PBMF to provide support and guidance during the internship in order to make the experience as valuable as possible.

-PNA will collaborate with its member news organizations, NABJ and PBMF to match fellows with newsrooms based on geography, interests and needs.
+PNA will collaborate with its member news organizations, NABJ and PBMF to match interns with newsrooms based on geography, interests and needs.

-The preferred outcome of each fellowship is the transition to full-time, permanent employment at the news organization.
-If that is not possible, we believe the high-profile program will make the fellow a first-class candidate for positions at other news organizations throughout the commonwealth.
+The preferred outcome of each internship is the transition to full-time, permanent employment at the news organization.
+If that is not possible, we believe the high-profile program will make the intern a first-class candidate for positions at other news organizations throughout the commonwealth.

 PNA is working in unison with its partners to find funding and sponsors for this worthy effort.
-If you are interested in supporting this fellowship program, contact PNA.
+If you are interested in supporting this internship program, contact Tanya Henderson at 717-703-3002.

 News Media Literacy in the Classroom and Beyond